bitovi/academy/src/web-components/10-custom-events/custom-events.md

 window.addEventListener('scroll', eventTarget);
 ```

 Instead of passing a __function__ to addEventListener you pass an object with a `handleEvent` method.
-This can work for custom elements to.
+This can work for custom elements too.
 Our previous example becomes:

 ```js
 class MyElement extends HTMLElement {